liangsongtaohit/reedsolomon/README.md

 3. There are a tool(tools/gentables.go) for generator Primitive Polynomial and it's log table, exp table, multiply table, inverse table etc. We can get more info about how galois field work
 4. Use a "pipeline mode" for encoding concurrency
-5. And I found L1Cache Size will be a good choice as the concurrency unit, it improve performance greatly(especially the data shard's size is large)
+5. L1Cache Size will be the default concurrency unit, it improve performance greatly(especially the data shard's size is large)
 6. Go1.7 have added some new instruction, and some are what we need here.
 The byte codes in asm files are changed to instructions now